turingschool/try-turing/info-turing/index.md

 - The Front End program is a 7 month program consisting of 4 Modules that are each 6 weeks in length.
 - Live class sessions are held Monday thru Friday from 9 am - 4 pm MST/MDT.
 - Students will complete approximately 13 projects over the course of the program that are often completed outside of the 9-4 instruction time.
+- Students typically do not hold jobs while they are in this program.

 **Back End Program**